Tiller Ranger Station: History

 In 1935, the Civilian Conservation Corps began doing construction work at the ranger station.
 Between 1935 and 1942, Civilian Conservation Corps crews built a number of ranger station buildings.
 The Civilian Conservation Corps personnel worked under the supervision of Forest Service rangers.
 All of the buildings constructed during that period were designed by the Forest Service's Pacific Northwest Regional Architecture Group, and were built in the Cascadian rustic style.

 The Cow Creek Ranger District was created in 1946 from a division of the large South Umpqua Ranger District.
 Two years later, the two ranger districts were recombined into a single South Umpqua district.
 In 1954, the South Umpqua district was again divided into a new Cow Creek district and a smaller South Umpqua district; however, the two districts had different boundaries than the earlier division.
 The South Umpqua district retained authority over the upper South Umpqua River drainage while the Cow Creek district administered the Cow Creek, Elk Creek, and Beaver Creek watersheds.
 Both districts maintained district offices at Tiller Ranger Station.

 In 1956, the Cow Creek Ranger District was reduced in size when a large portion of the Oregon and California Railroad lands were administratively transferred to the Bureau of Land Management.
 The Cow Creek district was renamed the Tiller Ranger District in 1964.
 In 1968, the South Umpqua Ranger District was consolidated with the Tiller Ranger District.
 The new district kept the Tiller name because the administrative headquarters was still located at the Tiller Ranger Station.

 Today, the Tiller Ranger District covers 325106 acre on the western slopes of the Cascade Mountains in southern Oregon.
 The Tiller Ranger Station still serves as the administrative headquarters for the district.
 27 buildings make up the ranger station complex, nine of which are historically important.
-All the historic buildings except the barn are located in close proximity to one another, with the non-historic structures on the periphery of the compound.
+All the historic buildings except the barn are located near one another, with the non-historic structures on the periphery of the compound.
 The historic buildings are all in excellent condition and are still used by Forest Service employees.
 Because the Tiller Ranger Station is of unique historic value as an early Forest Service ranger station, the compound was listed on the National Register of Historic Places on 6 March 1991.
 The historic district covers approximately 12 acre.